Lesson 3 of 5

 Expiration Date

-Every option has an expiration date after which the contract ceases to exist.
-Standard monthly options expire on the third Friday of each month.
-Weekly options (weeklies) expire every Friday.
-The time remaining until expiration is a major driver of premium -- more time means more premium but also more uncertainty.
+Every option has an expiration date -- after that, the contract is gone.
+Monthly options expire the third Friday of each month.
+Weekly options expire every Friday.
+More time = more premium, but also more uncertainty.
+There's a sweet spot, and I'll tell you exactly where it is.

 Popular Wheel Expirations